 Information Disclosure and the Market for Acquiring Technology Companies

-The market for acquiring technology-intensive companies is rife with information frictions and valuation challenges.
+The market for acquiring technology companies is rife with information frictions.
 Although such frictions can stifle trading activity, they also provide room for strategic gain.
-We investigate this dual role of information frictions in takeover markets by exploiting an institutional reform that released technological information in U.S. patent applications to the public domain.
-Leveraging cross-sectoral variation in the magnitude of new information disclosure, we find that greater disclosure leads to an uptick in acquisitions.
-In line with predictions from strategic factor market theory, however, we find that acquirers profit less, especially when target firms are private.
-This evidence is consistent with the view that information disclosure facilitates trade in takeover markets yet has a leveling effect on the returns to acquirers.
+We investigate this dual role of information frictions by exploiting an institutional reform that releases technological information to the public domain.
+Leveraging cross-sectoral variation in the magnitude of disclosure, we find an increase in acquisition activity and in the technological distance between matched pairings.
+In line with predictions from strategic factor market theory, however, we also find a disproportionate decline in acquirer returns on average.
+Our findings suggest that information disclosed through the reform facilitated exchange in the takeover market yet had a leveling effect on the returns to acquirers.

 Keywords: Mergers and acquisitions, Patent disclosure, Information disclosure, Acquisition performance, AIPA